w3plan/jsdump-web/doc/document.md

   Prints the entries information of an object to the console.

   Parameters
-  > obj  --  An object which should be processed.<br>
+  > obj  -  An object which should be processed.<br>
-  > hiddenKeys --  An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
+  > hiddenKeys -  An optional array of keys that would be ignored in dumped out content, the default value is [].<br>
-  > color -- true to print color text, false to print text without color, he default value is false.
+  > color - true to print color text, false to print text without color, the default value is false.

 **entriesPage(obj, raw = false, hiddenKeys = [])**<br>
   Prints the entries information of an object to a new page.
 This API requires the browser to open a pop-up window.

   Parameters
-  > obj -- An object which should be processed.<br>
+  > obj - An object which should be processed.<br>
-  > raw -- An optional boolean for dumped-out content format, the default value is false to output content with style.<br>
+  > raw - An optional boolean for dumped-out content format, the default value is false to output content with style.<br>
   > hiddenKeys -- An optional array of keys that would be ignored in dumped out content, the default value is [].